-The Office of Student Affairs is proud to host a number of programs at the University of Montana to ensure that students thrive.
+The Division of Student Affairs is proud to host a number of programs at the University of Montana to ensure that students thrive.

 Behavioral Intervention Team (BIT) (formerly the Crisis Intervention and Referral Team, or CIRT) is a campus wide team of appointed professionals responsible for identifying, assessing, and responding to serious concerns and/or disruptive behaviors by students who may threaten the health or safety of the campus community.
 More information on BIT can be found here.